Quansight-Labs/free-threaded-compatibility/docs/ci.md

 releases nightly wheels, we suggest configuring `cibuildwheel` to build nightly free-threaded wheels.

+These wheels are usually version-specific, such as `cp314-cp314t` or `cp315-cp315t`.
+Starting with CPython 3.15, eligible native extensions can instead publish a combined `cp315-abi3.abi3t` wheel for GIL-enabled and free-threaded interpreters.
+See [Building and distributing `abi3t` extensions](abi3t.md) for build backend support and restrictions.

-As of April 2026, we suggest not enabling builds for Free-threaded Python 3.13 going forward.
-The 3.13t release was considered experimental, is approximately 30% slower in single-threaded performance than 3.14t, and does not include a number of safety fixes for builtins and the standard library that were included in 3.14t.
-Free-threaded 3.14 also has better ecosystem compatibility than 3.13.
+As of April 2026, we recommend not adding new CI builds for free-threaded Python 3.13.
+Python 3.13t was considered experimental, is approximately 30% slower in single-threaded performance than 3.14t, and does not include several safety fixes for builtins and the standard library that were added in 3.14t.
+Free-threaded Python 3.14 also has better ecosystem compatibility than 3.13.

 You will also likely need to manually pass `-Xgil=0` or set `PYTHON_GIL=0` in your shell environment while running tests to ensure the GIL is actually